Studio 10: Ask Ita (2014–2018)

 Members of the public submitted questions for Ita Buttrose via social media.
 Ita answered two to three viewer questions every day, after 9:10 am.
 As of 2016, on days when Buttrose was not in studio responses to questions were pre taped.

 Ding Dong Does Dinner (2016–2020)

-Denise Drysdale teaches the viewers a recipe, usually with comedic results.
+Denise Drysdale taught the viewers a recipe, usually with comedic results.

 What in the Cute (2016–2018)

 Jessica Rowe showed clips from the internet.
 As of 2018, due to Rowe's departure from the show, this segment was removed.

 Kak's Konfessional (2020)

-Kerri-Anne Kennerley provides solutions to viewers who have a secret problem that needs to be solved.
+Kerri-Anne Kennerley provided solutions to viewers who have a secret problem that needs to be solved.

 What in the Weird (2013–2020)

 Joe Hildebrand presented funny clips from the internet.
+Due to Hildebrand's departure in 2020 from 10 and the show, this segment was removed.

 It Happened This Week (2013–2014)

 Each Monday morning until 2014, Jonathan Coleman joined the panel to take a look at events which happened during that week in history.